Terms and Conditions

 - When an agreement will be issued for review/signing by the University of Guelph.

 At any time following the approval of an early research account, the academic unit and/or corresponding college with financial responsibility for the account has the right to rescind its approvals and prevent further expenses from being charged to the account.
-In this event, the academic unit and the corresponding college (via the Assistant/Associate Dean Research) will notify the Office of Research Services to confirm the approvals have been withdrawn.
+In this event, the academic unit and the corresponding college (via the Assistant/Associate Dean Research) will notify the Research Services Office to confirm the approvals have been withdrawn.